-Bringing the loyalty and integrity of all your communications and actions will encourage your customers to continue to deliver your business.
+Bringing loyalty and integrity to all your communications and actions will encourage your customers to continue to deliver your business.
 Your customers will be appreciated when you take responsibility for your actions and act in a fair and caring manner.
 Keeping your word proves your credibility.

 All members of the business should know that they are important and have the opportunity to succeed.
 But employees should prove that they have integrity through words and actions.
 Business letters matter.

 When interacting with customers and employees, it must be fair and just.
 Don’t treat others’ mistakes, and treat everyone equally.

 Lastly, taking care of business ethics means that you do no harm to others and always take your employee’s morale into account.

 Far more than a legal agreement, business principles are a social contract that pays everyone, including respect for shareholders, customers, and employees.